-ESA is a delegated administrative authority, an independent, not-for-profit corporation acting on behalf of the Government of Ontario with specific responsibilities for electrical safety.
+ESA is an administrative authority, an independent, not-for-profit corporation acting on behalf of the Government of Ontario with specific responsibilities for electrical safety.
 As part of its mandate, ESA administers regulation in four areas: the Ontario Electrical Safety Code; licensing of Electrical Contractors and Master Electricians, electricity distribution system safety and electrical product safety.
 ESA also administers the Appeals Regulation.

 Funding comes from fees paid for safety oversight, safety services, and licensing.

 ESA’s vision is an Ontario free of electrical fatalities and serious injury, damage, or loss.